dhruvasagar/go-wasm-demo/PRESENTATION.md

 **Alex:** "So it's not always faster, but it's always more reliable!"

+> **Presenter Notes:** Run the Mandelbrot benchmark at 800x600 with 200 iterations to show WASM winning decisively (usually 2-3x faster).
+Point out: "For business logic like our order calculator, consistency matters more than raw speed.
+Our `CalculateOrderTotal` function handles tax rates for 10 different countries, premium discounts, and shipping logic - identical calculations every time."

 ---

 ### Scene 6b: The Performance Optimization Journey

 **The Learning Curve:**

 ```go
 // ❌ BAD: JS<->WASM boundary calls in hot loops (45x slower!)
 for i := 0; i < size; i++ {